 Work opportunities (desk positions, clay pugging, bisque kiln loading/unloading) are sometimes available in exchange for art classes.
 Please contact our Executive Director Maria Danziger at 201-767-7160 or email email@example.com for more information.

 Scholarships are available for individuals who are in need of financial assistance.
 Please ask at the front desk for more information.
 Important note: Scholarships are not guaranteed, as they are dependent on available funds and the number of requests we receive.
 Applications must be received at least 10 days prior to the start of the semester to be considered.

 Occasionally, internship opportunities for high school or college students are available for community service credit.
 Please contact Executive Director Maria Danziger at 201-767-7160 or firstname.lastname@example.org for more information.

-The Art School at Old Church does not discriminate on the basis of race, color, national/ethnic origin, disability or sexual orientation in the administration of its educational policies, admissions policies, scholarships or employment practices.
+The Art School at Old Church does not discriminate on the basis of race, color, national/ethnic origin, disability, gender identity or sexual orientation in the administration of its educational policies, admissions policies, scholarships or employment practices.

 The Art School at Old Church maintains four studios with professional equipment.
 Our studios have excellent lighting and are well ventilated and climate controlled.
 One of the studios is dedicated solely to ceramics.

 The following lists (by department) some of the major equipment and tools provided by the school:

 Painting & Sculpture departments: